 Smoking (including e-cigarettes) is not permitted anywhere on Zoo or Safari Park grounds or parking lots.
 Zoo guests who wish to smoke are welcome to have their hands stamped for same-day re-entry when leaving the grounds to smoke.
 Please keep your ticket!

 Children 15 years old and younger must be accompanied by a paid adult age 18+ to enter and throughout their visits to the parks.

-Facial coverings are not required for visitors.
-However, due to the proximity of wildlife, some tours and safaris require all guests ages 2 and older to wear a facial covering during a portion of the experience.
+Facial coverings are not required.
+However, due to the proximity of wildlife, some tours and safaris may require guests ages 2 and older to wear a facial covering during a portion of the experience.